 Thermistors are highly accurate (ranging from ± 0.05°C to ± 1.5°C), but only over a limited temperature range that is within about 50°C of a base temperature.
 The working temperature range for most thermistors is between 0°C and 100°C. Class A thermistors offer the greatest accuracy, while Class B thermistors can be used in scenarios where there’s less need for exact measurement.
 Once the manufacturing process is complete, thermistors are chemically stable and their accuracy does not change significantly with age.Common Applications for Thermistors

-Thermistors are employed in a broad array of commercial and industrial applications to measure the temperature of surfaces, liquids and ambient gasses.
-When sheathed in protective probes that can be reliably sanitized, they’re used in the food and beverage industries, in scientific laboratories and in R&D. Heavy-duty probe mounted thermistors are suitable for immersion in corrosive fluids, and can be used in industrial processes, while vinyl-tipped thermistor mounts are used outdoors or for biological applications.
-Thermistors are also available with metal or plastic cage-style element covers for air temperature measurement.How Do You Wire Your Thermistor?
+Thermistors are often selected for applications where ruggedness, reliability, and stability are important.
+They’re well suited for use in environments with extreme conditions, or where electronic noise is present.
+They’re available in a variety of shapes: the ideal shape for a particular application depends on whether the thermistor will be surface-mounted or embedded in a system, and on the type of material being measured.
+Thermistors are employed in a broad array of commercial and industrial applications to measure the temperature of surfaces, liquids, and ambient gasses.
+When sheathed in protective probes that can be reliably sanitized, they’re used in the food and beverage industries, in scientific laboratories, and in R&D. Heavy-duty probe-mounted thermistors are suitable for immersion in corrosive fluids, and can be used in industrial processes, while vinyl-tipped thermistor mounts are used outdoors or for biological applications.
+Thermistors are also available with metal or plastic cage-style element covers for air temperature measurement.How Are Thermistors Wired?

 Thermistors are very simple to wire.
 Most come with two-wire connectors.
 The same two wires that connect the thermistor to its excitation source can be used to measure the voltage across the thermistor.